1. What is different and special about this program?

 14. Does Cedars-Sinai offer medical benefits to students?

-Yes, students are offered medical benefits.
+Only students pursuing a PhD degree are offered medical benefits.

-15. Does the program offer childcare?
+15. Does the program offer child care?

-The program does not offer childcare.
+The program does not offer child care.

 17. How long is the PhD program?
 How soon will I be able to graduate?